IBM/SalesEnablement-test-repo/docs/Part 1/01 Introduction.md

 - In **Part 5**, learn how to access the pre-provisioned PowerVS instances using IBM Cloud Shell.
 - **Parts 1 through 5** provide a good foundation for performing a high-level, customer facing demonstration of IBM Power Systems Virtual Server.
 - **Parts 6, 7, and 8** introduce several more technical aspects of PowerVS including using the PowerVS IBM Cloud command line interface (CLI) plugin.
 - **Part 9** introduces new features added to the PowerVS offering that were while or after this course was developed.
-They are introduced here, but are not included in click-thru demonstrations or hands-on exercises.
 - Finally, in **Part 10**, learn where to find additional resources, and how to complete the {{learningplan.name}} badge.

 Proceed to the next section to reserver your access to the IBM Technology Zone environment.